ZiggyCreatures/FusionCache/docs/FailSafe.md

 );
 ```

-The value is not inthe cache, so the factory (`GetProductFromDb(123)`) is called and the product is put into the cache with the options specified and returned.
+The value is not in the cache, so the factory (`GetProductFromDb(123)`) is called and the product is put into the cache with the options specified and returned.

 Everything is fine.